A criminal profile of the Gilgo Beach serial killer

 “If you live here and you know the woods, you wouldn’t pull over and leave [a torso] practically on the side of the road.
 Unless you want it to be found.”

-Shortly after Taylor’s remains were found, a police spokesperson made a similar statement:
+A police spokesperson made a similar statement:

 “It doesn’t really seem like [the killer] was concerned that the body would be found.
 It certainly would not be a place to put a body if you were looking to hide it.”

-He may have started conversations about his crimes.
+He may have started conversations about his crimes

 If any of the above is true, then it is possible that “the unsub” was eager to initiate conversations about his crimes with others.

-The belt.
+The belt

-In other words, this may have been his way of continuing his cat-and-mouse games with the authorities at a much lower risk.
+This may have been his way of continuing his cat-and-mouse games with the authorities at a much lower risk.

-Poison ivy.
+Poison ivy

 megan waterman long island serial killer